simpleavr/tms0800/README.md

 this is a hobby project

-you should use code for commercial purpose w/o permission from creators nice if you give credit, mention source(s) if you adopt much of the code
+you should not use code for commercial purpose w/o permission from creators nice if you give credit, mention source(s) if you adopt much of the code

 based on work of Ken Shirriff, and others, please visit